presnick/ProgramsInformationPeople/_sources/Assignments/ps5_unix.rst

 ----------

-.. question:: problem_set_5_unix_1
+.. external:: problem_set_5_unix_1
-    :number: 1

-    Open the text editor you installed: Sublime Text.
+    1. Open the text editor you installed: Sublime Text.
 You will be creating and saving 4 different files to your ``Desktop``.

     * **In the first file,** put the following: